xt4k/xt4k/README.md

 <h1 align="center" color="black">Yuriy Logvinov</h1>
 <h3 align="center">Certified Automation QA engineer with developer experience</h3>
 <h5>I'm an AQA engineer with over 10 years of experience testing web, mobile and desktop applications - automated and manual.
 I have extensive experience working with multi-tier automated testing frameworks, including building from scratch or developing existing ones.
 I can create an automatic product quality control system or introduce new solutions/approaches to an existing one.</h5>
-<h5 align="left" color="black">About the experience of “building from scratch” - On one of my projects I developed **from scratch** a highly efficient modern cloud CI-CD system with automated testing, integrated with project management tools (Jira, Test Rail) and communication tools (MS Teams, email, Telegram).</h5>
+<h5 align="left" color="black">About the experience of “building from scratch” - On one of my projects I developed **from scratch** a highly efficient modern cloud CI-CD system with automated testing, integrated with project management (Jira, Test Rail) and communication (MS Teams, email, Telegram) tools.</h5>

 Status:
 <!-- - <img src="https://github.com/xt4k/xt4k/assets/38681283/eb6103f5-b4d9-47c5-89e9-ffc6599212c7" width="50" height="20"> I’m looking to collaborate on **interested project with good reward**